kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Administration Icon](/assets/images/icons/administration.png){: .align-left}

 **Facebook's general and administrative expenses significantly decreased by $3.9bn in 2020, from $10.5bn in 2019 to $6.6bn in 2020.
-However, the only reason why these expenses decreased is that in 2019 they included an extraordinary [$5bn FTC penalty](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"} and also other booked settlement of $0.55bn.**
+However, the only reason why these expenses decreased is that in 2019 they included an extraordinary [$5bn FTC penalty](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"} and also other booked settlements of $0.55bn.**

 **When we adjust the numbers for these extraordinary items, then general and administrative expenses grew by 36%, which is more than revenue growth**.